 This one’s for all the jazz buffs out there

-As everyone gets excited for the new Billie Holiday biopic, The United States vs. Billie Holiday, to arrive on Hulu this month, it seemed like the perfect time to get into the jazz mood with some of the best films on the subject.
+As everyone gets excited for the new Billie Holiday biopic, The United States vs. Billie Holiday, it seemed like the perfect time to get into the jazz mood with some of the best films on the subject.
 Leave it to our critics to find jewels from 1950 through 2020 (two are even animated)!
 Turn the lights down low and settle in with our brand new list: Get in the Swing With These 8 Irresistible Jazz Movies

 And speaking of stars we love, we talked to Stanley Tucci